-Spring will soon be on its way, so with the weather getting warmer make sure use this opportunity to keep hold of any extra pennies.
-In fact, you can try all of our energy saving tips from the comfort of your own home.
-So go get a cuppa, put on your slippers, and settle down under a blanket whilst you read our list.
+We've certainly been feeling the frosty weather recently, so with temperatures getting cooler make sure use this opportunity to keep hold of your pennies whilst keeping warm.
+You can try all of our energy saving tips from the comfort of your own home, so go get a cuppa, put on your slippers, and settle down under a blanket whilst you read our list.

 1. Let the sun shine

 There’s a surprising lot of warmth that can be gained from the sun right now.
 If you keep the curtains of your south facing windows open during daylight hours, the sunlight will gently warm your home for free!
 Just make sure to close them at night to keep the dropped temperatures at bay…

 Another way you can feel the warmth for free is by simply throwing on a jumper, cardigan, dressing gown or whatever extra clothing you can find.
 Increasing your layers is a lot cheaper than turning on your heating, and you’ll immediately feel the benefit whereas your radiators would take some time to kick in!

 3. Stay clear